top of page

 "She is right," the Frisian bastard thought.

-On arrival at Strath Carran, the horse rider from Harlingen accepted no compensation for the petrol, only requested that if anyone would be in need, he would help out too.
+On arrival at Strath Carran, the horse rider from Harlingen accepted no compensation for the petrol, only requesting that if anyone were in need, he would help out, too.
 "Can I keep that promise?" he asked himself.

-The damp bastard stumbled into the only hotel annex pub of Strath Carran and asked the staff if they had a room available.
+The damping bastard stumbled into the only hotel annex pub of Strath Carran and asked the staff if they had a room available.
 The place was fully booked because sheep shearers were at work in the area.
-Check our post Come to rescue The Rolling Sheep and discover why these fluffy animals bind the peoples of the North Sea too.
-No vacancy, but the bastard was allowed to pitch his tent on the field opposite the pub.
+Check our post Come to Rescue The Rolling Sheep and discover why these fluffy animals bind the peoples of the North Sea alike.
+No vacancy, but the bastard was allowed to pitch his tent in the field opposite the pub.
 “Till what time can I order a meal?” the bastard asked next.
 “Until 7:30,” the bartender said and pointed at a sign on the wall.
 It was 7:20 PM.
 "Then I eat first," the bastard replied, sat down at a table, and took off his shoes and wet down jacket.

 The sheep shearers, mostly friendly young guys, were eating, drinking, and playing darts.
 The meal was a herring salad as a starter and a superb steak, weighing almost a kilo, as a main course.
-Everything well prepared.
-Two pints of Guinness with it, and two drums Laphroaig whisky with espressos.
-The horse rider had taken the bastard to the banquets of Walhalla.
-Or had she been a valkyrie and lay his dead body somewhere down the Falls of Glomach?
+Everything was well prepared.
+Two pints of Guinness with it, and two drams of Laphroaig whisky with espressos.
+The horse rider had taken the bastard to the banquets of Valhalla.
+Or had she been a valkyrie, the one who chooses the fallen, and laid his dead body somewhere down the scary Falls of Glomach he passed early that day?

-Slightly intoxicated, shivering all over for being fatigue, the bastard pitched his tent on the shores of Loch Carron.
-This is not a lake but the sea.
-The North Atlantic Ocean even.
-Falling asleep with the familiar smell of the salty sea so close.
+Slightly intoxicated, shivering all over from fatigue, the bastard pitched his tent on the shores of Loch Carron.
+This is not a lake but sea.
+The North Atlantic Ocean, even.
+Falling asleep with the familiar salty smell of the Wadden Sea and the port of Harlingen so close.
+The sea that connects.
 It was done, and what a day it was.
 "Brought by a valkyrie, for sure.
 I should have asked for its name," he said to himself, and immediately his dreams took over.

-Note – For more hiking stories on other trails, read our blog posts Frisian support for the Corsican Cause in jeopardy hiking the GR20 at Corsica, Croeso i Gerddwyr hiking the Pembrokeshire Coast Path in Wales, and, of course, “My God, the Germans bought all the bread!” cried Moira hiking the Cape Wrath Trail.
+Note 1 – For more hiking stories on other trails, read our blog posts Frisian support for the Corsican Cause in jeopardy – hiking the GR20 on Corsica, Croeso i Gerddwyr hiking the Pembrokeshire Coast Path in Wales, and, of course, “My God, the Germans bought all the bread!” cried Moira hiking the Cape Wrath Trail, too.

 Further reading